ComposableFi/KTFPs/Proposals/Loan_Incentive_Proposal.md

 The incentive program will be evaluated based on the 3-month increase in:

 * Daily active accounts: success will be achieved with an increase of +100 average daily active users
-* Transaction volume per daily active accounts: success will be achieved with an increase of + $ 5,000 transaction voluem per daily active account
+* Transaction volume per daily active accounts: success will be achieved with an increase of + $ 5,000 transaction volume per daily active account
 * Total Value Locked: success will be achieved with an increase of + $ 100 mln in Total Value Locked

 **Profit projections**